 The Oklahoma State Regents for Higher Education have provided links to several websites and hope that they are helpful.
 However, the State Regents cannot accept responsibility for the accuracy or content of external pages or documents or guarantee full access to those pages.
 All external links and PDFs open in a new window.

 If you would like to be added to the Serving Student Veterans email distribution list, contact Lindsay Echols at email@example.com.

 American Council on Education (ACE)

 ACE is the nation’s most visible and influential higher education association.
 It represents the presidents of U.S. accredited, degree-granting institutions, which include two- and four-year colleges, private and public universities, and nonprofit and for-profit entities.

-- Toolkit for Veteran Friendly Institutions: an online collaborative resource designed to help colleges and universities build better programs for student veterans.
+- Toolkit for Veteran Friendly Institutions: an archived PDF resource designed to help colleges and universities build better programs for student veterans.

 - Military Students and Veterans Information: guides for evaluating military transcripts and supporting student veterans on campus.

 SOC was created in 1972 to provide educational opportunities to servicemembers who, because they frequently moved from place to place, had trouble completing college degrees.
 SOC functions in cooperation with 15 higher education associations, the Department of Defense, and active and reserve components of the military services to expand and improve voluntary postsecondary education opportunities for servicemembers worldwide.

 VA Campus Toolkit